polypoyo/gaster-s-cool-social-network-/readME.txt

 ------------------------------------------
 -- Running the server

-drag the folder onto love2d
+drag the server folder onto love2d

 like how you run KRISTAL